 Granted, today’s economy is not exactly stable.
-This obviously adds even more stress to your career advancement endeavours.
+This adds even more stress to your career advancement endeavours.

 How to ask for a promotion featured